Light & Fluffy Vanilla Cupcakes

 - For the Dry Mix: Combine flour, baking powder, and salt in a large bowl and whisk to combine.

-- For the Egg Replacer: Place chickpea liquid and sugar in the bowl of a stand mixer fitted with a whisk attachment.
+- For the Egg Replacer: Place chickpea liquid in the bowl of a stand mixer fitted with a whisk attachment.
 Whisk on high-speed until stiff peaks form, about 6 minutes.
 Use a spatula and scrape out mixture into a small bowl.
 Set aside.

 - For the Cupcakes: Using the bowl of a stand mixer (no need to clean it), beat butter and sugar until light and fluffy.
 Slowly, add the vanilla and milk until combined then add in the dry mix and combine until incorporated (do not overmix).
 Fold in whipped chickpea liquid, being careful not to let it deflate too much.